gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 It is possible to write any stationary AR(p) model as an MA(infinity) model.
 For example, using repeated substitution, we can demonstrate this for an AR(1) model:

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/AR(1)%20model%20repeated%20substitution.png)

+The reverse result holds if we impose some constraints on the MA parameters.
+Then the MA model is called *invertible*.
+That is, we can write any invertible MA(q) process as an AR(infinity) process.
+Invertible models are not simply introduced to enable us to convert from MA models to AR models.
+They also have some desirable mathematical properties.